News

 The consortium is ready to deliver the first project outcome: “D2.1 Meta-research on the learner perspective on micro-credential formats and learning services for continuing education and professional development”, and many others are approaching.
 Therefore, stay tuned and follow up on our progress #MCE_microcredentials.

-MCE: Modular Continuing Education by Micro-credentials- Kick off on April 1st, 2022
+MCE: Modularisation of Continuing Education by Micro-credentials- Kick off on April 1st, 2022

-MCE-stands for Modular Continuing Higher Education by Micro-credentials.
+MCE-stands for the Modularisation of Continuing Higher Education by Micro-credentials.
 It involves 10 partners and 3 associated for the next 3 years.
-The project aims to further conceptualize micro-credentials, adding also the learners' perspective on modularization and micro-credentialing as a core dimension, so far underexposed.
+The project aims to further conceptualize micro-credentials, adding also the learners' perspective on modularisation and micro-credentialing as a core dimension, so far underexposed.
 The project is thereafter focusing on institutional development in alignment with European and national frameworks for micro-credentials.
 Do you want to know more, stay tuned then #MCE_microcredentials

 MCE project preparatory meeting- 18 January 2022